Samuelk-Chase/CS3450-Software-Engineering/Design/Backend.md

 ### **Backend (Server)**

 - **API Layer**: The server exposes RESTful APIs to facilitate communication with the client.
 It will be responsible for handling requests like card collection updates, story generation, and game state management.
+Handled with Game Engine Interface.

 - **Internal Backend Interfaces**: The core of the backend, which handles the AI-generated story, card interactions and generation, and game logic (including user progress and boss battles).